-In the market there is a huge number of batteries with different voltages, capacities, and also with a multitude of shapes.
+In the market there is a huge amount of batteries with different voltages, capacities, and also with a multitude of forms.
 Each one oriented to a specific type of device.
 One of them we have already analyzed in the past, as it is the CR2032.
 Now, in this article, we will analyze a "sister" of this, as is the LR41, which also belongs to the so-called button batteries.

 Its characteristics make it ideal for certain types of applications where size and duration matter, and with power demands not as high as in other larger devices ...